marcglasberg/asyncredux.com/react/testing/testing-user-exceptions.md

 # Testing UserExceptions

+As previously discussed, when an action encounters an error which is not a bug, but rather a user mistake, it can throw the built-in `UserException` error.

+This page discusses how to test when `UserException`s are thrown.

-Suppose you want to test that some `UserException` is thrown.
+For example, suppose you want to test that users are warned if they typed letters in some field that only accepts numbers.

-For example, you want to test that users are warned if they typed letters in some field that only accepts numbers.
-To that end, your test would dispatch the appropriate action, wait for it to finish, and then check the `action.status` field.
+To that end, your test would dispatch the appropriate action, wait for it to finish, and then check the [action.status](../advanced-actions/action-status) field.

-For more information the action status, see [this page](../advanced-actions/action-status).

-First of all, the status can tell us if the action finished with or without errors:
+The status can tell us if the action finished with or without errors:

 * `status.isCompleted` is `true` if the action finished, and `false` if the action is still running, or if it hasn't been dispatched yet.